Sophia Baram

 Sophia "Sonia" Baram (born November 24, 2008) is an American pair skater.
-With her skating partner, Daniel Tioumentsev, she is the 2023 World Junior champion, 2022–23 Junior Grand Prix Final silver medalist, the 2022 JGP Czech Republic champion, the 2022 JGP Poland II bronze medalist, and the 2022 U.S. junior national champion.
+With former partner, Daniel Tioumentsev, she is the 2023 World Junior champion, 2022–23 Junior Grand Prix Final silver medalist, the 2022 JGP Czech Republic champion, the 2022 JGP Poland II bronze medalist, and the 2022 U.S. junior national champion.

 Personal life

 Baram was born on November 24, 2008, in Beverly Hills, California, to parents Pavel and Anna.
 She has a brother, Alex.
 Baram homeschools through Connections Academy, an online program.